MetOffice/CSET/docs/source/usage/run_full_cylc_workflow.rst

 Expand the options in Diagnostics; we will ignore the sections Convection, Other and Verification blank for now, but this is where various diagnostics can be toggled on/off.
 For now, we will go to Quicklook, and add ``temperature_at_screen_level`` to the Surface model fields list.
-We will then toggle all the options below to True, until we get to ``SURFACE_SINGLE_PONT_TIME_SERIES`` which we will leave blank.
+We will then toggle all the options below to True, apart from any case aggregation tasks over validity time or hour of day, until we get to ``SURFACE_SINGLE_PONT_TIME_SERIES`` which we will leave blank.
 We will next add ``zonal_wind_at_pressure_levels`` to the Pressure level model fields list, and choose some pressure levels to plot.
 Lets plot ``200``, ``500`` and ``850``.
-Again, toggle all the options below this to True until we get to ``EXTRACT_PLEVEL_TRANSECT`` which we will keep to False.
+Again, toggle all the options below this to True apart from case aggregation tasks over validity time or hour of day until we get to ``EXTRACT_PLEVEL_TRANSECT`` which we will keep to False.
 Ignore any options below this, they are for transects and plotting on model levels.

 We will next click on Models and Cases in the left hand column, and add the case study dates for our forecasts.
 These are ``20230117T0000Z`` and ``20230118T0000Z``.
 Set the Analysis length